Sore Jaw? What You Need To Know About Jaw Injuries Following Car Accidents

 Temporomandibular joint (TMJ) injuries are a common result of car accidents.
 The TMJ is the hinge joint that connects the jawbone to the skull, and it allows us to move our jaw up and down and side to side for tasks such as talking, chewing, and swallowing.
 When this joint is damaged, it can lead to pain, discomfort, and difficulty with everyday activities.

-In 2004 the insurance industry convinced our government to implement the ‘Minor Injury Regulation’ (MIR).
+In 2004, the insurance industry convinced the Alberta government to implement the ‘Minor Injury Regulation’ (MIR).
 This scheme was intended to capture as many injured Albertans under the umbrella of the phrase ‘minor injury’ as possible.
 Fortunately there has been a case which limited the interpretation of the MIR that the insurers had been promoting.
 In Sparrowhawk v.
 Zaplotinsky [2012 ABQB] the judge decided that people who suffer jaw injuries (also known as TMJ or Temporamandibular Joint injuries) are not limited to the minor injury ‘Cap’.

 This is crucial because insurance companies would prefer you did NOT know the compensation you’re entitled to on top of the injury cap.